 - Dynamic faculty of practitioners, researchers and educators

-- Regionally accredited by the New England Association of Schools & Colleges (NEASC)
+- Regionally accredited by New England Commission of Higher Education (NECHE)

-Of the following 700-level courses, choose any combination of 10 courses, for a total of 30 credits.
+Choose any 700-level courses, for a total of 30 credits.
 An internship is not mandatory for this CAGS program.

 This course provides the overarching context for the educational leadership focus area.
 Educators consider theories and practices relating to effective and ethical leadership in educational settings.
 Topics include diagnosing the work environment, decision-making, problem-solving, strategic planning, and human resource development.
 Students will reflect on their own leadership, observe and analyze other leaders, and explore how the theories and practices that relate to the Professional Standards for Educational Leaders (formerly ISLLC).

-This course provides a foundation of the legal underpinnings of the American education system and explores how legal decisions have had an effect on schools.
+This course provides a foundation of the legal underpinnings of the American education system and explores how legal decisions have had an effect on an educational system that covers lifelong learning.
 Specific legal principles relating to church/state issues, tort liability, teacher responsibilities, student rights and administrative concerns such as contracts and collective bargaining are examined.
 Participants will analyze case studies to apply their understanding and create a compendium of the laws unique to the states in which they work.

 Regardless of how beneficial a desired change may seem, new initiatives are often difficult to implement.
 Each educational setting has its own culture, and innovations and changes that are incompatible with the prevailing climate may elicit resistance and hostility.
 The course examines change theory; studies case histories of successful and not so successful change efforts; and reviews change strategies to equip students with skills for introducing effective reforms.